Everglades University: Sarasota Campus

 The 20-acre Sarasota branch campus of Everglades University shares space with Keiser University.
 The campus is approximately 43,000 square feet, which includes offices, classrooms, a library, two computer labs, a student success lab, and two student lounges.
 The two universities share a library and study area, as well as an auditorium.
 The 20-acre campus is bordered by Lake Osprey, a protected nature preserve, and bird sanctuary.
 In 2017, the Sarasota campus installed a number of energy-saving devices on and around the campus, which include two solar trees, smart car charging stations, solar panels located on the roof, and a wind turbine.
 In 2014, the Sarasota campus opened a solar energy lab.
 The Solar Energy Teaching Lab is open to those interested in learning about solar energy devices and techniques.
 Everglades University is a member of Sarasota County Green Business Partnership, and the Green Arrow Award.

 Tampa Campus

 Everglades University's Tampa location is part of the Sarasota Branch Campus.
 It is located in a three-story, 66,000 square foot facility.
 The Tampa off-campus instructional site offers a library, a computer lab, student lounge, bookstore, 17 well-lit classrooms, three laboratories, and 11 offices.
 The campus is close to some of the area's attractions, such as Busch Gardens, The Lowry Park Zoo, Historic Ybor City, and Downtown Tampa.

 Local industry professionals from such companies as Duke Energy, H. Lee Moffitt Cancer Center, Greenroots Nutrition, and Tampa Fire Rescue attend advisory meetings three times a year.
-The Tampa campus celebrated its two-year anniversary in January 2017.
+The Tampa campus celebrated its second anniversary in January 2017.